Tag Archives: Boxer

 Showered and blue-blazered, fill yourself with quarters

-Yeah, I had the classic Brooks Brothers look to go with my squeaky-clean body, but the phrase that really hits home is “fill yourself with quarters,” because I felt like that piece-of-shit dryer in the laundromat that keeps eating quarters but never really gets the fucking clothes dry.
+Yeah, I had the classic Brooks Brothers look to go with my squeaky-clean body, but the phrase that hits home is “fill yourself with quarters,” because I felt like that piece-of-shit dryer in the laundromat that keeps eating quarters but never really gets the fucking clothes dry.
 I was flailing and failing and I knew it and thought everybody else knew it.

 And yeah, my friends couldn’t believe the transition from cocky leather-and-spikes punk chick to mass-produced corporate issue: